helptheweb/.github/profile/README.md

 Here are some of our key projects:

 1. [scanner](https://github.com/helptheweb/scanner) - Component to be imported in JS projects to get results from an accessibility audit
-2. [cli](https://github.com/your-org/project2) - CLI for the accessibility scanner
+2. [helper](https://github.com/helptheweb/helper) - UI component to adjust accessibility settings on your website

 ## Getting Involved